Updated: May 2, 2022

 What kind of approvals are required for the City to complete the remedial work in Chedoke Creek?

 The City is required to engage with a number of agencies prior to and during completion of the remediation work in Chedoke Creek.
-The following is a list of the identified agencies who are anticipated to have an interest in the project, per their legislated mandate:
+The following is a list of the identified agencies who are required to provide a permit for the project, per their legislated mandate:

 - Hamilton Conservation Authority (HCA)